thephez/dpp-spec/docs/identity.md

 **Note:** Keys are disabled (rather than deleted) to ensure that signature verification is possible for any data they signed.

+## Identity balance

+Each identity has a balance of credits established by value locked via a layer 1 lock transaction.
+This credit balance is used to pay the fees associated with state transitions.

 # Identity Creation